gisellerosetta/workshop_05082024/README.md

 Getting the repo to your computer:
 1. Clone the repo using git bash or a command line tool. `git clone link-to-code-here`.
-2. Checkout a new branch. git checkout -b "branch-name-here".
+2. Checkout a new branch. `git checkout -b "branch-name-here"`.

 Coding:

 3. Write a python function in my_module.py to print someone's name.
-Aim to model this on the add_one() function.
+Aim to model this on the `add_one()` function.
 The output from the function should look something like 'Hello name-here!'.
 4. Check it works by saving my_module.py, and running main.py.

 Putting the code on the remote repo: